ivan-kleshnin/unredux/README.md

 ```
 1. User enters main article index page, walking to page 5
 2. User enters promo article index page (perpage=10)
-    If there were 10+ articles on the index page,
+    If there were 10+ articles on those index pages,
     user sees promo articles BUT NOT THE SAME that admin sees
     with the same index settings (filtering + ordering)
-3. It may often be a problem
+3. It may often be a business problem
 ```

 #### Case-2